gpstar81/GPStar-proton-pack/OPERATION.md

 **Top Dial Behavior**

 - The rotary dial on the top of the gun box changes the power mode of the wand, affecting the intensity of the stream effects, indicated by increasing or decreasing the bargraph lights (just as the stock wand did).
+   - Clockwise to raise power/volume, counter-clockwise to lower these values.
-There are 5 wand power modes as based on the original bargraph which has only 5 LED's available:
+- There are 5 wand power modes as based on the original bargraph which has only 5 LED's available:
-	- The wand can be user configured in the Neutrona Wand code to overheat the pack in any of the power modes.
+	- The wand can be user-configured in the Neutrona Wand code to overheat the pack in any of the power modes.
 When not set to overheat, you can fire continiously.
 	- The pack can also be user configured in the Proton Pack Code to adjust the duration of smoke effects (for each power mode), which smoke pins are activated (for each power mode), overheating smoke effects (for each power mode) or smoke disabled entirely.
 	Default settings: The wand will fire forever on modes 1 through 4 and overheat on mode 5.
 - The pack will emit smoke effects during longer firing (if enabled).
 - Lower power modes, the proton stream is more red.
 On higher modes, the stream will appear more yellow.